RISC-V: ISA base and extensions

+Standard extensions

 The standard extensions are specified to work with all of the standard bases, and with each other without conflict.

-Many RISC-V computers might implement the compressed instructions extension to reduce power consumption, code size, and memory use.
+Many RISC-V computers might implement the compressed instructions extension, C, to reduce power consumption, code size, and memory use.
 There are also future plans to support hypervisors and virtualization.

-Together with a supervisor instruction set extension, S, an RVGC defines all instructions needed to conveniently support a general purpose operating system.
+Together with the supervisor extension, S, an RVG instruction set, which includes one of the RV base instruction sets, and the G collection of extensions (which includes "I", meaning that the base is non-embedded), defines all instructions needed to conveniently support a general purpose operating system.

-To tame the combinations of functions that may be implemented, a nomenclature is defined to specify them in Chapter 27 of the current ratified Unprivileged ISA Specification.
+To name the combinations of functions that may be implemented, a nomenclature is defined to specify them in Chapter 27 of the current ratified Unprivileged ISA Specification.
 The instruction set base is specified first, coding for RISC-V, the register bit-width, and the variant; e.g., RV64I or RV32E.
 Then follows letters specifying implemented extensions, in the order of the above table.
 Each letter may be followed by a major optionally followed by "p" and a minor option number.
 It defaults to 0 if a minor version number is absent, and 1.0 if all of a version number is absent.
 Thus RV64IMAFD may be written as RV64I1p0M1p0A1p0F1p0D1p0 or more simply as RV64I1M1A1F1D1.
 Underscores may be used between extensions for readability, for example RV32I2_M2_A2.

-The base, extended integer and floating point calculations, and synchronization primitives for multi-core computing, the base and extensions MAFD, are considered to be necessary for general-purpose computation, and thus have the shorthand, G.
+The base, extended integer & floating-point calculations, with synchronization primitives for multi-core computing, are considered to be necessary for general-purpose computing, and thus we have the shorthand, "G".